convexengineering/robust/docs/source/commands.rst

 ---------------------------------------------------------------

-There are many possible ``**options`` to ``RobustModel``, but the primary function of the options is to be able to choose between the different RGP approximation methods, which have differing levels of conservativeness.
+There are many possible ``**options`` to ``RobustModel``, but the primary function of the options is to be able to choose between the different RGP approximation methods defined in [Saab, 2018], which have differing levels of conservativeness.
 We prefer to define the three methods in a dict for ease access, and call ``RobustModel``, for example for Best Pairs, as follows: